derfrankie/movie-photo-scripts/readme.md

 Insta360 makes some great little 360 cameras and I used their first small Android camera the Insta360 Air a lot.
 The one thing I didn't like was that they didn't export the GPS information captured in the original .INSP (the not stitched format of the images).
 If you stitch the .INSP into a JPG (which then is used to view it in a player) the information is lost.

 This script will transfer the metadata from a .INSP file to a .JPG file with the same name in the same folder.
+In addition it will also update the dates in the metadata of the stitched files (which insta360 doesn't set) by extrapolating it from the filename.

 My Workflow:
 1. Stitch and Export all .INSP files with Insta360 Studio to the same folder